 Confirmation is unique to Reform Judaism and has been observed at Holy Blossom for more than 70 years.

 A wedding is a momentous occasion, both as a milestone in a couple’s life and in terms of the planning and preparation needed for such a celebration.
-Holy Blossom Temple is here for you throughout the process of planning your simcha.
-Just as each couple is unique, we will work with you to your wedding a true reflection of you and your families.
+Holy Blossom Temple is here for you throughout the process of planning your Simcha.
+Just as each couple is unique, we will work with you to make your wedding a true reflection of you and your families.

 Many members celebrating life-cycle events are interested in making donations to our Foundation to commemorate their special occasions.
 Among the many ways to contribute, establishing an endowment fund in the family’s name is a wonderful way to celebrate the simchas and achievements of loved ones or to honour their memory.
 Endowment funds support the pillars of our Temple — Torah (study), Avodah (worship), Gemilut Chasadim (deeds of social responsibility) and the building of a vibrant synagogue community.